DeckOfPandas/too-much-of-a-person/_blog/2018/06/2018-06-28-that-one-time-anne-robinson-said-i-was-too-feeble.md

 On a brisk March morning in London, the ‘Too Much of a Person’ contingent set out to join #March4Women 2018 which was calling for an end to gender-based discrimination and violence in workplaces all around the world​.

-As the march went on, we noticed women being interviewed for a BBC documentary on ‘equality’.
-D mentioned to me that the interviewer was Anne Robinson.
+As the march went on, we noticed women being storyed for a BBC documentary on ‘equality’.
+D mentioned to me that the storyer was Anne Robinson.
 We saw it as an opportunity to raise awareness for our project, so I charged ahead and introduced myself.

 Anne asked me if I was a “WARRIOR”.
 I hesitated, the Product Manager in me wondered what the criteria (success/failure metrics) were to qualify as a warrior?
 The dreamer within me had already played a montage of me as Wonder Woman saving the world in my head- it was glorious.